conestack/yafowil.documentation/docs/_sources/introduction.rst.txt

 YAFOWIL aims to have no dependencies on any web framework.
 It utilizes the `node <http://pypi.python.org/pypi/node>`_ package which provides a powerful abstraction for lightweight graph data structures.

-YAFOWIL does not know about data-storage, but offers a hook to add processing callback handler functions and a mechanism for delegating persistence automatically to a certain degree.
+YAFOWIL does not know about data-storage, but offers a hook to add processing callback handler functions and a mechanism for delegating persistence automatically (to a certain degree).

 Integrations